-The 25 best Nintendo 3DS games
+Check out the 25 best Nintendo 3DS games available right now

 The 3DS is the home to the latest installments of long-running franchises such as The Legend of Zelda and Super Mario, and while these games are among the handheld’s best, there many more titles that don’t fit within the confines set by Mario, Link, or other first-party characters.
 The 3DS has gone on to become a breeding ground for niche genres, especially role-playing games and 2D platformers, as well as something of a catch-all for some Japan’s best exports.
 There’s even a growing presence of indie development on the system, not to mention an extensive catalog of NES and Game Boy classics available through the system’s virtual console.
 This makes for a surprising breadth and depth of content on the portable system.

-More: Nintendo’s Switch is one console you can take everywhere — here’s what you need to know

 With such a wide variety available, however, finding your next on-the-go gaming fix can be more than overwhelming.
-To help make your decision easier, we’ve built this list of the best games on the Nintendo 3DS.
+To help make your decision easier, we’ve curated this list of the best Nintendo 3DS games for your perusing pleasure.

 The Legend of Zelda: A Link Between Worlds ($35)

 In many ways, there are two types of Zelda games.
-One type is the 3D adventures the began with Ocarina of Time, which have gone on to become the standard for subsequent home console Zelda adventures.
-The other type are the classic 2D adventures of games like the original Legend of Zelda and it’s SNES follow up, A Link to The Past, the latter of which is often cited as the best game in the series.
-Serving as a sequel to A Link to the Past, A Link Between Worlds returns players not only the the 2D perspective, but to A Link To The Past’s map of Hyrule as well.
+One type is the 3D adventures the began with Ocarina of Time, which has gone on to become the standard for subsequent home console Zelda adventures.
+The other type is the classic 2D adventures of games like the original Legend of Zelda and it’s SNES follow up, A Link to The Past, the latter of which is often cited as the best game in the series.
+Serving as a sequel to A Link to the Past, A Link Between Worlds returns players not only the 2D perspective but to A Link To The Past’s map of Hyrule as well.
 The kingdom has been relatively peaceful in the decades since the previous game.
 That peace is threatened when a dark sorcerer, Yuga, traps the young Princess Zelda — a descendant of the princess from A Link to The Past — in a magical painting.
 Link, a young apprentice Swordsmith with no relation to the previous game’s hero, then embarks on a quest to save the princess.
 Fans of A Link to the Past will enjoy the familiarity, but A Link Between Worlds also turns the Zelda formula on its ear, opening up the entire world from the outset and offering all items through a rental shop.
 This allows players to choose their own pathway through the game’s numerous dungeons and challenges.

 Buy it now from:

-Note: Update: Added Metroid: Samus Returns, removed Gotta Protectors.